-You develop the skills of history-taking first learned in the clinical contact sessions in the introductory year, and begin to learn the basic skills of clinical examination, diagnostic reasoning, interpretation of pathological and radiological data and practical procedures such as venepuncture and basic resuscitation.
+You develop the skills of history-taking first learned in the clinical contact sessions in the second year, and begin to learn the basic skills of clinical examination, diagnostic reasoning, interpretation of pathological and radiological data and practical procedures such as venepuncture and basic resuscitation.

 YEAR 3 CORE

-- accident and emergency medicine, anaesthetics, orthopaedics, rheumatology, rehabilitation and neurology
+• Accident and emergency medicine, anaesthetics, orthopaedics, rheumatology, rehabilitation and neurology

-- reproductive and sexual health, including obstetrics and gynaecology, breast medicine and neonatology
+• Reproductive and sexual health, including obstetrics and gynaecology, breast medicine and neonatology

-- healthcare of the elderly, child health and paediatrics, palliative care and dermatology.
+• Health care of the elderly, child health and paediatrics, palliative care and dermatology.

-You will learn about the psychological and socio-economic circumstances of patients, particularly those who are more vulnerable and disadvantaged from age and dependency, and the role of the multi-disciplinary team in the care of dependant patients.
-There will be teaching in public health, epidemiology, pharmacology, therapeutics and the laboratory sciences as applied to the year three specialities.
+You will learn about the psychological and socio-economic circumstances of patients, particularly those who are more vulnerable and disadvantaged from age and dependency, and the role of the multi-disciplinary team in the care of dependent patients.
+There will be teaching in public health, epidemiology, pharmacology, therapeutics and the laboratory sciences as applied to the Phase 4 specialities.

+You will be required to demonstrate competence in the clinical skills appropriate to commencing work as a doctor.
 You will be expected to show professional attitudes in your work based on an informed understanding of ethical and professional issues.
-You will complete a series of clinical attachments in medicine, surgery, general practice, reproductive and child health and psychiatry.
+You will complete a series of clinical attachments in medicine, surgery, and general practice.

-These attachments will be taken at outside hospitals and you will return to the main campuses for short periods of learning in topics such as informatics, communication skills, presentation and teaching skills, radiation protection and advanced resuscitation.
+These attachments will be taken at hospitals throughout south east England, largely outside central London, and in General Practices within and outside London, and you will return to the main campuses for short periods of learning in topics such as informatics, communication skills, presentation and teaching skills, radiation protection and advanced resuscitation.

+You will develop the skills you have learned in earlier years, and particular emphasis will be placed on clinical skills, time management, prioritising, problem analysis and solving, summarising and written communication.
 You will become a member of the care team, whether in primary care or in hospital, and will play an active role in the care team, linked to the work of other junior medical staff.